 - The first three-address instruction of the intermediate code is a leader.

-- Instructions which are targets of jump or conditional jump are leaders.
+- Instructions which are targets of unconditional or conditional jump/goto statements are leaders.

-- Instructions which immediately follows jump are considered as leaders.
+- Instructions which immediately follows unconditional or conditional jump/goto statements are considered as leaders.

 For each leader thus determined its basic block contains itself and all instructions up to excluding the next leader.